Variants

 Please keep that in mind when you use it for your projects.

-Pixi would report a version conflict, if we'd add use both Python 3.11 and python_bindings
+Pixi would report a version conflict, if we'd add use both Python 3.11 and cpp_math to our workspace.

 By using variants, we can add a set of allowed versions for a specific dependency.